Pagination guidelines

 From the user point of view, this might not be always noticeable.
 As the user paginates forward, the previous rows might be still in the buffer cache of the database.
 If the user shares the link with someone else and it’s opened after a few minutes or hours, the response time might be significantly higher or it would even time out.

 When requesting a large page number, the database needs to read PAGE * PAGE_SIZE rows.
-This makes offset pagination unsuitable for large database tables.
+This makes offset pagination unsuitable for large database tables however, with an optimization technique the overall performance of the database queries can be slightly improved.

 Listing users with a very simple SQL query: